kelvinmirhan23/paddle-ball-game/README.md

 ```bash
 python bouncing_ball.py
 ```

+> ⚠️ On macOS and some Linux systems, you may need to use `python3` instead of `python` depending on how your environment is set up.

 You should see a window with a moving ball and a controllable paddle.
 Use the **left** and **right arrow keys** to keep the ball from falling!